Eth2 staking rewards explained

 Validator performance parameters and risks that affect staking rewards

 Staking 32 ETH is the first step for participating in the Eth2 Proof of Stake mechanism, thereafter your validator’s performance can greatly affect how much you earn.
-Basically, the better your validator performs, the greater your staking returns.
+Basically, the better your validator performs, the greater your staking benefits.
 Here are a few performance parameters to consider:

 The faster you propose or attest, the shorter the inclusion distance, and the higher the staking rewards.